oktadev/okta-spring-boot-kotlin-example/README.md

 This example shows how to use Okta's Authentication API with Spring Boot, Kotlin as the main language.

+Please read [Build an Application with Spring Boot and Kotlin](http://developer.okta.com/blog/2019/09/17/build-a-spring-boot-kotlin-app) to see how this app was created.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.